Search This Blog

 Questions and Answers about the Rapture

-This is an abridged version of chapter 15 from my (unpublished) novel, "The Visionary."
+This is a shortened version of chapter 15 from my (unpublished) novel, "The Visionary."

 Chapter #15